jackyzha0/jackyzha0.github.io/content/thoughts/game design.md

 ### Toxicity
 > At the root of much toxicity is the misdirection of our human need to belong

-When humans feel like they lack membership in healthy, eudaimonic, organizations, they experience stress and seek to rapidly remedy the situation (e.g. lashing out at others in hopes that putting others down helps them rise in status).
+When humans feel like they lack membership in healthy, eudaimonic organizations, they experience stress and seek to rapidly remedy the situation (e.g. lashing out at others in hopes that putting others down helps them rise in status).

 In toxic systems every new user is potentially rewarded if they adopt toxic behaviours.

 ### Prosocial Game Design
 Three main pitfalls
-1. Psychology: there are a lot of requirements to build friendships, like right sized groups of people, correct density, and engagement in mutually dependent reciprocal activities.
+1. Psychology: there are a lot of requirements to build [[thoughts/friendship|friendships]], like right sized groups of people, correct density, and engagement in mutually dependent reciprocal activities.
 2. Logistics: rigid human limits on how many relationships they can maintain and how long it takes them to form new ones (see: [group limits](thoughts/group%20limits.md))
-3. Economics: games are built on an economic foundation of resources (creation, transformation, trade, and consumption).
+3. [[thoughts/economics|Economics]]: games are built on an economic foundation of resources (creation, transformation, trade, and consumption).
 However, it is hard to get economic incentives to align with those of social behaviour.
 "In particular, many of the key elements required by the psychological and logistical aspects of friendship formation are systematically undervalued within common economic practices."

-### Boundaries between the real world and the [virtual world](thoughts/virtual%20worlds.md)
-There’s limited permeability of the boundary between the real world and the cartoon world.
-You can think of this as the designer writing out the import / export laws for their bubble of play

 ### Elements of the internal economy
 - Tokens: base units of quantity (can represent attention, time, or value).
 They act as goods, products, or currencies